MicrosoftDocs/entra-docs/docs/identity/multi-tenant-organizations/multi-tenant-organization-known-issues.md

 - Allow for up to 4 hours between submission of a multitenant organization join request and the same join request to succeed and finish.

-- Self-service of multitenant organization functionality is limited to a maximum of five tenants and 100,000 internal users per tenant.
-To request a raise in these limits, submit a Microsoft Entra ID or Microsoft 365 admin center support request.
+- Self-service of multitenant organization functionality is limited to a maximum of 100 tenants.
+To request a raise in this limit, submit a Microsoft Entra ID or Microsoft 365 admin center support request.

-- In the Microsoft Graph APIs, the default limits of five tenants and 100,000 internal users per tenant are only enforced at the time of joining.
-In Microsoft 365 admin center, the default limits are enforced at multitenant organization creation time and at time of joining.
+- In the Microsoft Graph APIs, the default limit of 100 tenants is only enforced at the time of joining.
+In Microsoft 365 admin center, the default limit is enforced at multitenant organization creation time and at time of joining.

 - There are multiple reasons why a join request might fail.
 If Microsoft 365 admin center doesn't indicate why a join request isn't succeeding, try examining the join request response by using the Microsoft Graph APIs or Microsoft Graph Explorer.